zylonglong/Interpretable-Machine-Learning-for-River-Ecosystem-Classification/README.md

 Non-native Fish Invasion Gradient

 📘 Description
 This project supports the explainable machine learning components of a freshwater ecological modeling study.
-The models were developed using XGBoost, and SHAP (SHapley Additive exPlanations) was applied to quantify the feature contributions across samples and tasks.
+The models were developed using XGBoost and CatBoost, and SHAP (SHapley Additive exPlanations) was applied to quantify the feature contributions across samples and tasks.
 The interactive HTML files allow detailed, sample-specific exploration of SHAP values and enhance the transparency of model decisions.

 These materials are referenced in the main manuscript and supplementary materials (e.g., Supplementary Data S1–S3).